gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## Recap of the first half of the tutorial

-So far, you've been learning how to use React.js—how powerful it is to be able to create your _own_ components to act as custom building blocks for websites.
+So far, you've been learning how to use React—how powerful it is to be able to create your _own_ components to act as custom building blocks for websites.

 You’ve also explored styling components using CSS Modules.